The idea that we can mechanically stretch a muscle is mostly mistaken.

 We can continue to function in the absence of symptoms, and even when symptoms are present, but to do so without addressing the underlying dysfunctions only reinforces the altered state of our muscles (think of your daily activities as continual "practice").
 Most of these dysfunctions can be corrected with regular physical therapy care.
 We do not need to inflict further trauma on our bodies by "stretching" things that don't need it.

 In particular, many sacroiliac joint (SI) dysfunctions are not diagnosed.
 An SI dysfunction can lead to asymmetrical stretch placed on one set of hamstrings, or one piriformis, resulting in a 'tight" muscle.
 The stretching technique below, in particular, seems to be widely prescribed for a "tight" piriformis (over-prescribed IMHO), and frequently does more harm than good, especially if performed carelessly or without proper instruction/supervision.

-The illustrated technique is commonly used to “stretch” the piriformis muscle.
-However, it also puts asymmetrical stresses on the SI joint capsules, lumbo-sacral fascia and subsequently the lumbar spine and discs, potentially contributing to more serious issues for the user down the road.
+The technique illustrated above is commonly used to "stretch" the piriformis muscle (in this case the right piriformis is being stretched.
+However, it also puts asymmetrical stresses on the SI joint capsules, lumbo-sacral fascia and subsequently the lumbar spine and discs, potentially contributing to more serious issues for the user in the future.

 While many techniques can provide temporary relief, a more permanent solution can only be found by correctly identifying the receptor or receptors involved in keeping the muscles tight, figuring out why they are misbehaving, and then addressing the underlying problem.